YingjieQiao/networks_lab2_dev/README.md

         and the `course_id` of the `Student`, whose name is `Walter White`, is also updated.

         - check the effect of DELETE and PUT by observing the table:
-        - the newly added rows are deleted, and the foreign key of `Walter White` is updated to the `course_id` he has enrolled in.
+        - the newly added rows are deleted, and the foreign key, `course_id`, of `Walter White` is updated to the course he has enrolled in.
             ```bash
             postgres=# SELECT * FROM student;
              id |       name       |           email            | gpa | course_id